vaibhavguptahere/vaibhavguptahere/README.md

 ## About Me

-Computer Science undergraduate at Bennett University (CGPA 8.82/10.0) with hands-on experience in full stack development, end-to-end software engineering, and AI integration.
+Computer Science undergraduate at Bennett University (CGPA 8.82/10.0) with hands-on experience in full-stack development, end-to-end software engineering, and AI integration.
 I architect scalable web and mobile applications using React.js, Next.js, and Node.js, with a strong focus on secure data management, role-based access control, and system efficiency.

 My work spans healthcare, civic-tech, and fintech domains — from building role-based dashboards and RESTful APIs to integrating generative AI assistants into production-style applications.
 I approach engineering with a product mindset: solving real user problems with clean, maintainable architecture.